hadiportofolio/mining-setup-using-hellminer/README.md

 5. chmod +x run_miner.sh

 # add step
 6. nano run_miner.sh (check cpu ,addrs and server from luckpool or you can change your fav pool)

+7. screen -ls (check screen run)

+8. screen -r mining (to retach with screen)